API Keys

 - Give it a descriptive label (e.g.

-production-server,ci-pipeline) - Copy the key immediately — it is shown only once
+production-server,ci-pipeline) - Copy Client ID and Client secret immediately — they are shown only once

-If you forget to copy it, delete the key and create a new one.
+If you forget to copy the secret, delete the key and create a new one.

 Key permissions